-When Idaho and another state tax the same income, you may qualify for a credit for tax paid to the other state.
-Use this section to compute the credit.
-Include a complete copy of the other state's income tax return and Idaho Form 39R with your income tax return.
-If your S corporation or partnership paid income tax to another state on your behalf, include a copy of Form ID K-1 or the schedule you received from the S corporation or partnership that paid the tax.
-If credit applies to more than one state, use a separate Form 39R for each state.
+When both Idaho and another state tax the same income, you might qualify for a credit for tax paid to the other state.
+Use this section to calculate the credit.
+You must include a copy of the other state's income tax return and Form 39R.
+If the credit applies to more than one state, use a separate Form 39R for each state.